-- Are the application and ancillary documents properly signed? - In the situation of an occupational disability claim, has it been 30 days since Form G-251A was released? - Have sufficient proofs been provided or ordered if there is an issue of annuity eligibility? - Have all contract examinations and medical opinions been paid for or cancelled as appropriate? - Have all forms or other permanent documentation been sufficiently completed to allow anyone reviewing the case in the future to reasonably understand the determination or actions taken?

-• Have all documents, information, and correspondence produced for the public been written in a clear and easily understood manner following the guidelines in the Plain Writing Act of 2010?
+- Are the application and ancillary documents properly signed? - In the situation of an occupational disability claim, has it been 30 days since Form G-251A was released? - Have sufficient proofs been provided or ordered if there is an issue of annuity eligibility? - Have all contract examinations and medical opinions been paid for or cancelled as appropriate? - Have all forms or other permanent documentation been sufficiently completed to allow anyone reviewing the case in the future to reasonably understand the determination or actions taken? - Have all documents, information, and correspondence produced for the public been written in a clear and easily understood manner following the guidelines in the Plain Writing Act of 2010? - Were all documents, information, and correspondence referenced in the final determination and part of the official file imaged to WorkDesk?